pixielabs/cavy-cli/README.md

 - Output the test results in progress, not just when they are all finished.
 - Handle when Cavy never runs; time out if the app doesn't boot after a certain amount of time.
+- Get a working example of an Android build in CI.
+We couldn't get an Android emulator running properly in Circle CI.
+If you have an example of **cavy-cli** working in CI for Android builds, please get in touch!
+- Pass through arguments to react-native command.

 ## Contributing